rbaltasar/home_automation_project/balcony_node/README.md

 # Balcony node

+This node is deprecated and no longer used in the v2.0 version.
+The Livingroom and Terrace nodes take over its functionality.

 ## Functionality
 This node detects when the door of the balcony is opened and closed.
 It can be considered as a simplification of the “Entrance Node”.